alchitry/Alchitry-Labs-V2/readme.md

 A tick is started by calling the `processQueue()` function of `ProjectContext`.

-Before simulation begins, the `initialize()` function should be called on the top-level module's `LucidModuleContext`.
+Before simulation begins, the `initialize()` function should be called on the top-level module's `LucidBlockContext`.
 This will queue every `AlwaysBlock` for an initial evaluation.